maxj4/basic_flutter_template/README.md

 [go_router](https://pub.dev/packages/go_router) is used for navigation.
 It is set up in `lib/router_config.dart`.
 The routes are stored in `lib/constants.dart`.
 For an example of nested navigation see the comments in `lib/router_config.dart`.

+## State Management (provider)

+[provider](https://pub.dev/packages/provider) is used for simple state management.
+Two `providers` are currently implemented: `ThemeProvider` and `LocaleProvider` for easy toggling of the theme and locale.